shadowmouse/ballistic_hawk/README.md

 ## Dependencies

-All dependencies can be found in the js/ sub folder of the repo
+Most dependencies can be found in the js/ sub folder of the repo

+* Bower
 * numbers.js
 * Babylon 2.1
 * Cannon.js